 21-year-old Clara Schumann was a vision, from her huge eyes to her lovely up 'do.
 No wonder Brahms was obsessed…

 On the cusp of 30, Liszt still had all the swagger of a confident 20-year-old.
 And why wouldn’t he?
 Look at that pout. *dies*

 Edward Elgar: the envy of every man everywhere who can’t manage to grow a moustache in his 20s.

 Pyotr Ilyich Tchaikovsky

 More beards!
 Manly Pyotr sure knew how to groom himself at 27. *fans self*

 From that elegant jawline to those lovely big brown eyes, young Felix was all kinds of adorable.

 It takes a lot to look good in sepia – but young, moody Sergei pulls it off.

-What was going on in Mahler's head was anyone's guess, but just look at those lovely dark eyebrows.
+What was going on in Mahler’s head was anyone’s guess, but just look at those lovely dark ‘brows.
 Here he is, aged just 24.

 Ah, Maurice.
-He wrote some of the most magical music of the 20th century, and practically invented geek chic.
-Look at the way that high collar complements his strong jawline. *sigh*
+He wrote some of the most magical music of the 20th century, and was ahead of the curve when it came to geek chic.